JeremS/cljss-core/README.md

 writing this code with Ligh Table !

 ## Todo
+ - List should behave more like in Hiccup
+   - Change the behaviour of the parsing when it has to parse a list.
+Instead of directly associng, it should consume the list as it was not here.
+   - enrich parse-rule
+     - when it parses a string, leaves it untouched, considered as as inline css.
+     - when it parses a list, concat it to the rest of the rules to parse so that the list as no particular semantic.
  - syntax checking / error reporting ?
  - ClojureScript version ?